-Fair Value Fair Value is the amount for which an asset could be incidental to ownership of an asset to the Lessee.
+Fair Value is the amount for which an asset could be

+Finance Lease A lease that transfers substantially all the risks and rewards incidental to ownership of an asset to the Lessee.
 The payments usually cover the full cost of the asset together with a return for the cost of finance.